jeromecoupe/webstoemp/_posts/2015-12-02-simple-grid-system-with-sass.md

 ## A few bias on grids

-As far as grids go, I'd like to get a few of my own personal grid-related bias out of the way first.
+As far as grids go, I'd like to get a few of my own personal bias out of the way first.

 1. I like nestable fluid grids with fixed gutters.
 Enough said.
 2. I am more comfortable with proportional grids where classes like `.grid__unit--3of10` means *"span [proportion] of your parent's width"*.
 I find those types of grids more suitable to responsive mobile first projects.
 You guessed it, I also happen to like BEM-inspired naming conventions.